CruxCoder7/DP/README.md

 # DP

+Strings of equal distribution have been generated.

-Matrix has been printed using recursion
+Matrix has been printed using recursion.

-Backtracking works only if the strings are not equally distrubuted (drawback).
+Backtracking has been implemented.

+Time Complexity: O(n^2) for iterative version + auxiliary stack space for recursion